Cat: Ambulation

 The cat is digitigrade.
 It walks on the toes, with the bones of the feet making up the lower part of the visible leg.
-Unlike most mammals, it uses a "pacing" gait and moves both legs on one side of the body before the legs on the other side.
+Unlike most mammals, it uses a "pacing" gait that alternates both legs together on each side.
 It registers directly by placing each hind paw close to the track of the corresponding fore paw, minimizing noise and visible tracks.
 This also provides sure footing for hind paws when navigating rough terrain.
 As it speeds up from walking to trotting, its gait changes to a "diagonal" gait: The diagonally opposite hind and fore legs move simultaneously.

 Balance

-Most breeds of cat are notably fond of sitting in high places, or perching.
-A higher place may serve as a concealed site from which to hunt; domestic cats strike prey by pouncing from a perch such as a tree branch.
-Another possible explanation is that height gives the cat a better observation point, allowing it to survey its territory.
-A cat falling from heights of up to 3 m can right itself and land on its paws.
+Cats are generally fond of perching in high places.
+This may be a concealed hunting site such as a tree branch, for domestic cats to pounce upon prey.
+They favor a superior observation point over territory.
+A cat falling from up to 3 m can right itself and land on its paws.